Frequently Asked Questions

 -Who have autoimmune diseases. (dependent of type and medications, contact before booking)

--Ok with Microblading – Alopecia, Vitiligo, Celiac, Hashimoto, Graves
+-Ok with Permanent Makeup – Alopecia, Vitiligo, Celiac, Hashimoto, Graves

--Not eligible – Lupus, Cronh’s, Rheumatoid Arthritis, Von Willebrand’s, Sjogren’s
+-Not eligible (must talk to doctor) – Lupus, Cronh’s, Rheumatoid Arthritis, Von Willebrand’s, Sjogren’s

 -Or if you are taking any immunosuppressant medications or blood thinners (daily).